phylo42/sherpas/README.md

 * Your GCC compiler must support c++17
 * CMake >= 3.10 installed

-In debian, these can be installed with:
+In Debian, these can be installed with:
 ```
 sudo apt install build-essential
 sudo apt install cmake